heclak/community-a4e-c/README.md

 ### STEP 2: Installing the module files.

 - Download the latest official A-4E-C release package.
 Do not download directly from the Github repository.
-- Unzip the contents of the `A-4E-C` folder in the zip into the following folder: `C:\Users\username\Saved Games\DCS`
+- Place the included `Mods\aircraft\A-4E-C` folder in into your `C:\Users\username\Saved Games\DCS` folder.
 - If you have installed other DCS World mods, you might already have the `Mods` and `aircraft` folders indicated in the file path.
-If this is the case, merge the A-4E-C folder into any existing folders, so as to avoid overwriting any other DCS modules you might have installed in these folders.
+If this is the case, merge the new A-4E-C folder into the existing folders.

 Your correctly installed files should look something like the following image, substituting your Windows account name where the image displays Partario.
 If you're using the release branch of DCS World, the folder is `DCS` instead of `DCS.openbeta`.